susanwang1234/Hope-Health-Action-Forms/README.md

 <h1>Ceres Client and Serverside</h1> <br>

 If this is your first time setting up the environment, proceed with Section A<br>
 The steps in Section A only need to be done once.
 Once completed, only follow the steps in Section B<br>
+A video tutorial for setting up the environment can be found here: https://youtu.be/p5ku4wTy-FQ <br>

 ------------------------Section A------------------------<br>